HolstCh/Array-Of-Singly-Linked-Lists-Anagram-Sorter/README.md

 # Singly-Linked-List
-Java implementation of singly linked list to find anagrams.
+Java implementation of a 1D array and multiple singly linked lists to find and sort anagrams.
 The assignment document is: [Assignment_2.pdf](Assignment_2.pdf)

 "CPSC319S21A2.java" is the main class and should be executed with the command line argument which is the filename including the ".txt" extension with the text file in the same folder location as the JAVA files.